Free NJ Teacher Pension Calculator: Plan Your Retirement

 3. Personalized Estimates: Accounts for special circumstances.

-Pair the calculator with your NJDPB statement and, when close to retirement, request a formal estimate.
+Pair the calculator with your NJDPB statement and, when you’re close to retirement, request a formal estimate and save both in a folder you revisit once a year.

 Final Thoughts

 Retirement planning doesn’t have to be overwhelming.
-Use the calculator, revisit your numbers annually, and check your NJDPB statements so your plan stays aligned with your goals.
+If you feel unsure, start small: use the calculator, revisit your numbers each year, and check your NJDPB statements so your plan stays aligned with your goals.
+Even blocking 15 minutes on your calendar to run one new scenario is a solid win.

 Leave a Comment